alankan/planning.poker/README.md

 ```
   grunt
 ```

-after server started, you can point your browser to [http://localhost:3000/room/create](http://localhost:3000/room/create) to play.
+after server started, open [http://localhost:3000/room/create](http://localhost:3000/room/create) in your browser to play with.